 It should be noted that "Uniqueness" is only about the meaning of the string - since the evaluation takes place to resolve contention there will obviously be other applications, community-based and/or standard, with identical or confusingly similar strings in the contention set to resolve, so the string will clearly not be "unique" in the sense of "alone."

 Criterion #3: Registration Policies (0-4 points)

 A maximum of 4 points is possible on the Registration Policies criterion:

 A. Eligibility (1)

-1 0 Eligibility restricted to community members.
-Largely unrestricted approach to eligibility.
+Eligibility Largely restricted to community approach to members.

 B. Name selection (1)